FAIRiCUBE/uc3-drosophola-genetics/projects/gap_filling/MartinData/README.md

 ### generate full AF dataset

+In the following, the script `VCF2AF.py` converts the VCF to an tab-separated matrix file, where rows are genomic positions and columns are populations.
+The first three columns describe the Chromosome, Position and the two most-common alleles, respectively.
+For each population and position, this file contains counts for the two most-common alleles separated by a comma.
+Missing data is indicated by `.,.`.

 ```
 #### 1) convert VCF to AF file format, now retaining the information on read depths